lab-cosmo/librascal/docs/source/dev_guide/review_process.rst

 adding new documentation, in short: contributing to the codebase in any form, you should ensure that all existing and new tests pass.
-These include tests for functionality on the C++ as well as the python side but also include tests for code style as far as they can be automated (see our :ref:`Coding convention
+These include tests for functionality on the C++ as well as the python side but also include tests for code style as far as they can be automated for which the custom command is ``make lint`` (see our :ref:`Coding convention
 <coding-convention>` for details on the style).
 We also have a custom ``make pretty-cpp`` and ``make pretty-python``
 target to help with autoformatting C++ as well as Python code.